 Direct and indirect employment in Alberta

 The graph shows both direct employment in the mining, quarrying, and oil and gas extraction sector, and indirect employment attributable to the activity in this sector.
-The decline in oil and gas employment in 2015 and 2016 in Alberta was much more significant when indirect impacts are included.

 Figure 1.
 Direct and indirect employment in the oil and gas extraction sector